 To start using the loan calculator, all you have to do is to select the secured personal loan you prefer and then specify monthly income, borrowing amount and period of repayment.

 The loan calculator then indicates the monthly repayment which is the best determining factor when looking for the best secured personal loan.

 How Do I Repay My Monthly Instalment?

-Typically, you will have 3 options to choose from such as, salary deduction, auto debit for monthly instalment (for salary crediting account) or via Standing Instruction.
+Typically, you will have 3 options to choose from such as salary deduction, auto-debit for monthly installment (for salary crediting account) or via Standing Instruction.

 Here are some of the Best Secured Personal Loans in Malaysia:

-- Bank Islam Personal Cash Line-i A personal financing secured against a Bank Islam Fixed Deposit, Structured Investment or Unit Trust.
+- Bank Islam Personal Cash Line-i Personal financing secured against a Bank Islam Fixed Deposit, Structured Investment or Unit Trust.
 Flexible financing tenures with no hidden fees and charges.

 - BSN Sandaran Sijil Simpanan Tetap A secured Personal Loan from that is linked to your BSN Term Deposit.
 Open to all Malaysians with repayment terms from 2 to a maximum of 10 years.

 - Agrobank Hartani-i Want to own and develop agricultural land but lack the funds?
 Secure up to 90% margin of financing with repayment periods up to 20 years at a competitive flat profit rate.

 Secured Personal Loan Malaysia Interest Rate 2020